Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Mechanistic Insights into Induction Head

 \subsection{Transferability of Influential Data}

 To determine whether the identified training signals are unit-specific or mechanism-general, we analyze the overlap of high-influence samples across different functional components in Pythia-14M.
 Specifically, we compare the top three induction heads against three arbitrary non-induction heads.
-As illustrated by the block-diagonal pattern in \cref{fig:distribution}(b), there is a pronounced overlap in influential data among different induction heads, indicating they are driven by a common set of mechanistic catalysts.
+As illustrated by the block-diagonal pattern in \cref{fig:distribution}b, there is a pronounced overlap in influential data among different induction heads, indicating they are driven by a common set of mechanistic catalysts.
 In contrast, the overlap between induction and non-induction heads is notably lower.
-This dissociation confirms that MDA successfully isolates data specific to the \textbf{induction mechanism}, rather than merely identifying globally ``hard" or ``high-loss" samples.
-Furthermore, we observe that interventions (augmentation or deletion) using samples identified from a single induction head effectively modulate the performance of other induction heads~(\cref{fig:distribution}(e)).
-These results suggest that \textbf{the identified data features are universally effective for the underlying mechanism itself, rather than being an artifact of a specific unit.}
+This dissociation confirms that MDA successfully isolates data specific to the \textit{induction mechanism}, rather than merely identifying globally hard or high-loss samples.
+Furthermore, our analysis reveals that high-influence samples from a single induction head exhibit an impact on all induction heads that is an order of magnitude greater than on their non-induction counterparts~(\cref{fig:cross_head}).
+Crucially, this observational insight is reinforced by interventional evidence (via augmentation or deletion), where utilizing samples identified from an individual induction head strictly modulates the performance of other induction heads~(\cref{fig:distribution}e).
+These results suggest that the identified data features are universally effective for the underlying mechanism itself, rather than being an artifact of a specific unit.